adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 Analysis of class-specific metrics revealed a pronounced gender bias across most models, but with a reversed pattern compared to the Tufts dataset.
 While the Tufts dataset generally exhibited higher precision for female classification, the Charlotte dataset showed higher recall for female subjects across most models.
 For instance, AlexNet (batch 32) achieved 90% recall for females but only 49% for males, indicating a strong tendency to classify subjects as female.
 This reversed bias might be attributed to the more balanced gender distribution in the Charlotte dataset (1030 female and 1029 male samples) combined with the distinctive thermal signatures captured under varying environmental conditions.

 The convergence patterns, as illustrated in the training loss and test accuracy graphs, reveal intriguing dynamics.
-TH-SE-ResNet demonstrated remarkable early convergence, with its training loss rapidly decreasing within the first epoch.
+TH-SE-ResNet again demonstrated remarkable early convergence, with its training loss rapidly decreasing within the first few epochs.
 However, its test accuracy on the Charlotte dataset exhibited greater fluctuation compared to its stable performance on the Tufts dataset, particularly with batch size 32.
 This fluctuation suggests that despite its superior overall performance, TH-SE-ResNet encountered challenges in generalizing consistently across the varying conditions represented in the Charlotte dataset.

 EfficientNet B0 performed comparatively better on the Charlotte dataset than on the Tufts dataset in relative terms.
 While it ranked among the lower performers on the Tufts dataset, it achieved respectable accuracy rates of 68% and 63% for batch sizes 32 and 64, respectively, on the Charlotte dataset.
 This improved relative performance might indicate that EfficientNet's design is better suited to handling the varied thermal signatures present in the Charlotte dataset.